iskendria-pub/iskendria/DESIGN.md

 ## Server Command Processing

 The transaction handler's Apply method should wrap the transaction payload into a regenerated Command object and apply that to the BlockchainAccess instance that is the Sawtooth context.
-Applying the command should not update the state directly, but should result in a slice of StateUpdate objects.
+Applying the command should not update the state directly, but should result in a slice (Golang's version of an array) of StateUpdate objects.
 The StateUpdate objects are both used to do the updates of the state, and they are used to generate the Sawtooth events to emit.
-When a Bootstrap command is applied on the server side, two StateUpdate objects should result: one for the settings and one for the created person.

 When working with Sawtooth state, it is useful to hide unmarshaling and marshaling in a BlockchainAccessAdapter object.
 Applying a Command to the BlockchainAccess thus constitutes the following steps: